pahique/react/README.md

 # React

-This repository has been created just to store some exercises and snippets while learning React.
+This repository has been created just to store some exercises and snippets while learning React at reactjs.org